 6 Now at that feast he released to them one prisoner whom they desired.
 7 And there was one named Barabbas, who lay bound with those who had made insurrection with him, who had committed murder in the insurrection.
 8 And the multitude crying aloud, began to desire him to do as he had always done for them.
 9 But Pilate answered them, saying, "Do you wish that I release to you the King of the Jews?"
 10 (For he knew that the chief priests had delivered him for envy.)
 11 But the chief priests moved the people that he should rather release Barabbas to them.
 12 And Pilate answered and said again to them, "What do you wish then that I do to him whom you call the King of the Jews?"
 13 And they cried out again, "Crucify him."
 14 Then Pilate said to them, "Why?
 What evil has he done?"
 And they cried out the more exceedingly, "Crucify him."
 15 And so Pilate, willing to content the people, released Barabbas to them, and having scourged Jesus, delivered him to be crucified.

 16 And the soldiers led him away into the hall called Praetorium, and they call together the whole band.
-17 And they clothed him with purple, platted a crown of thorns, put it about his head, 18 And began to salute him: "Hail, King of the Jews!"
+17 And they clothed him with purple, platted a crown of thorns, put it around his head, 18 And began to salute him: "Hail, King of the Jews!"
 19 And they struck him on the head with a reed, spit upon him, and bowing their knees, worshiped him.
 20 And when they had mocked him, they took the purple from off of him, put his own clothes on him, and led him out to crucify him.

 21 And they constrained someone who was passing by, Simon of Cyrene (the father of Alexander and Rufus), who was coming from the country, to bear his cross.